gotofritz/gotofritz.github.io/src/content/post/2023-02-03-migrating-blog-to-astro.md

 draft: false
 title: Migrating My Blog to Astro
 tags:
-  - astro
-  - blog
+  - Astro
-  - gotofritz
+  - Gotofritz
-  - svelte
+  - SvelteJS
 description: I built this site with <a href="https://kit.svelte.dev/" class="cactus-link">SvelteKit</a> before it was stable, hoping it wouldn't change <i>too</i> much.
 How naive of me.
 Of course it did.
 Faced with the prospect of rebuilding it from scratch, I decided I'd rather try something new.
 Enter <a href="https://astro.build/" class="cactus-link">Astro</a>
 ---